 Caché comes with an add-in to the Dreamweaver Web page design environment that gives Dreamweaver users an easy way of creating Caché Server Pages, and using Caché Application Tags.

+The Caché AdvantageFreedom of Choice Caché allows programmers to use any development environment they choose for user interface and business logic programming.
+Through the use of projections, object servers, and gateways, Caché-based applications can interact with other programs using COM, .NET, C++, Java, EJB, and SQL.
 Links to Popular Tools Caché comes with special features that provide highly productive links to object modeling tools like Rational Rose and Web design tools like Dreamweaver.
 Developers who use these tools can very quickly create applications that tap into the power of Cach é’s post-relational database.

 Caché Studio